workbenchapp/solana-workbench/README.md

 to build the rust based tools (`solana` and `anchor` cli's), you will also need to install some native build tools and libraries.
 (See the Dockerfile for more)

+- Docker Desktop, or a working configured Docker setup

 ```
 sudo apt-get install -yq curl libudev-dev git build-essential libssl-dev pkg-config
 ```